Hoodoo Marker Quest

 The Hoodoo Marker was probably set up in 1810 by Edward Day to assert where he believed that the corners of three properties (called “Expectation,” “Young’s Escape,” and “Onion’s Prospect Hill”) met.
 His neighbor, Thomas Todd, didn’t agree, and it went to court with Edward Day and Thomas Kell against Todd.
 Todd apparently prevailed, because on March 14, 1814, an agreement was signed by the parties wherein the boundary stone was to be moved, and Todd’s legal expenses were to be paid by Day and Kell.

 Another Internet find was a web page describing sites of interest around Kingsville, Maryland, which included a photograph of the Hoodoo Marker, and the statement, “This ‘curse’, taken from Deuteronomy, seems to have prevented the stone from being moved to this day.”
-It was then that I realized that the Hoodoo Marker was not lost, that it was still in place, and also that nobody but the WPA guide, Roadside America, and I call it “The Hoodoo Marker.”
+It was then that I realized that the Hoodoo Marker was not lost, that it was still in place, and also that nobody but the WPA guide, Roadside America, and I called it “The Hoodoo Marker.”
 This site also gave a precise location for the stone.
-So, after reading the fascinating historical materials about it, I drove another 20 miles North to see the actual Hoodoo Marker.
+So, after my visit to the Maryland Historical Society, I drove another twenty miles north to see the actual Hoodoo Marker.

 Sadly, the inscription is now barely readable, and everything starting with Edward Day’s name is below ground level.
 In the years to come, I’m afraid that people will forget the stone entirely.
 It will look like just another rock, and may someday be removed because they can’t read the curse at the very bottom.
 I walked around the Hoodoo Marker and took several photographs.
 I hope that by posting this story, the Hoodoo Marker will not sink into obscurity.